f the dozens of companies I’ve interviewed recently, the same gripe keeps coming up: I have too many tools to switch between.

 You’ll quickly turn your attention to a non-sales (but customer facing) workflow you’ll want to ‘get into Salesforce’, most commonly:

-- Project Management (delivering against won business) often proposing moving Asana or Trello into Salesforce Custom Objects
+- Project Management in Salesforce (delivering against won business) often proposing moving Asana or Trello into a Custom Object in Salesforce for Projects

-- Support (retaining won business) often proposing moving Zendesk or FrontApp into Salesforce Cases
+- Support in Salesforce (retaining won business) often proposing moving Zendesk or the like into Salesforce Cases

 With your eyes on scale, you’ll envision having everything in Salesforce.
 Tread carefully here, this is a core design decision in how your teams work.
 One you’ll build everything else on top of.